Available until March 14, 2014.

 Maureen Monagle (Maureen.Monagle@state.de.us)

 The Office for Victims of Crime (OVC) has created a new Web forum that links crime victim service providers to their colleagues from other states.
 OVC's Web forum allows you to tap into a national network of people facing the same challenges and experiences that you are.
 It's the perfect place for providers to gain peer insight and support related to best practices in victim services.
 Your colleagues can be great sources for solutions that can help the crime victims you serve.
 Now, with OVC, you can connect with victim service providers in other states without leaving your office.
 Start making the connections that can change lives.
-Click on the link below to begin exchanging information and ideas.
+Visit the Office for Victims of Crime to begin exchanging information and ideas.

 - The National Organization for Victim Assistance